mikrodev/Documentation/docs/Mikrodiagram-ATCommands.md

 * AT+ADCERROR

 ADC (Analog to Digital Converter).
 With this command the count of ADC errors is learned.

-* AT+FORMATFS

-The AT+FORMATFS =1 command is used to format Mikrodev products.
-While the device is counting "autoboot", sending the AT + FORMATFS = 1 command to the device will delete the firmware, so it is necessary to reload the firmware to program the device.

 ### Other AT Commands